-Special art exhibits are often on view in the multi story atrium at Hotel Matilda, where the 1940’s Diego Rivera painting of Matilda Stream, for whom the hotel is named, regally overlooks all who dare to indulge in vibrant culture of Hotel Matilda.
+Special art exhibits are often on view in the multi-story atrium at Hotel Matilda, where the 1940’s Diego Rivera painting of Matilda Stream, for whom the hotel is named, regally overlooks all who dare to indulge in the vibrant culture of Hotel Matilda.

 Story and photography by David Lewis Taylor.

 Ultimate Ride & Drive By Grand-Hôtel du Cap-Ferrat

 Delta A220 First Flight